chaseruskin/orbit/docs/src/tutorials/first_project.md

 $ orbit search
 ```
 ```
-gates                       0.1.0       install
+gates                   0.1.0           install   8ah2qa261k8wgv55sd1qq17w9
 ```

 And there it is!
+You may notice your UUID (the random 25 characters and numbers)
+is different, and that is expected behavior.
 Let's continue to the next tutorial, where we introduce dependencies across ips.

 ### Additional notes on project structure

 Our final project structure looks like the following:
 ```
 gates/
-├─ .orbit/
+├── .orbit/
-│  ├─ config.toml
+│   ├── config.toml
-│  └─ yilinx.py
+│   └── yilinx.py
-├─ target/
+├── target/
-│  ├─ CACHEDIR.TAG
+│   ├── CACHEDIR.TAG
-|  └─ yilinx/
+|   └── yilinx/
-│     ├─ .env
+│      ├── .env
-│     ├─ blueprint.tsv
+│      ├── blueprint.tsv
-│     └─ fpga.bit
+│      └── fpga.bit
-├─ Orbit.toml
+├── Orbit.toml
-├─ Orbit.lock
+├── Orbit.lock
-├─ and_gate.vhd
+├── and_gate.vhd
-└─ nand_gate.vhd
+└── nand_gate.vhd
 ```

 - The configurations stored in "/.orbit" exist only for this project; to store configurations that persist across projects make changes to the $ORBIT_HOME directory.